 So, we asked the model and Olay brand ambassador for her best advice when it comes to that winter wellness and beauty overhaul we all dread so fervently.
 The good news is it's achievable.
 There's no intense detoxing or seven-step skincare routines, just a few hero products and a really, really good veggie soup recipe.
-For all of Franklin's best tips, keep scrolling.
+We captured all of Franklin's best tips below

 What does your current skincare routine look like?